Starcounter/Docs/docs/topic-guides/blendable-web-apps/view-composing.md

 We have now produced the result shown in the image above; the view from the MedicalRecord app has been neatly integrated with the view from PetList.

-The tool for creating these custom compositions is the [CompositionEditor](https://github.com/starcounterapps/CompositionEditor) app.
+The tool for creating these custom compositions is the composition editor feature of [BlendingEditor](https://github.com/Starcounter/Blending).
 When this app is running, you can open it at any page with `Ctrl + E`.
 When the app opens, it gives you an HTML editor for the composition of your attached views.

-There are two main concepts in the CompositionEditor - the identifier and composition \("layout" on the below picture\).
+There are two main concepts in the composition editor - the identifier and composition \("layout" on the below picture\).

 ![](../../.gitbook/assets/compositioneditor.png)